Dr. Elwin Ransom

 The protagonist of the novel, Ransom is a philologist don (linguistics professor) at Cambridge taking a gap year to walk through the English countryside.
-He is captured by Weston and Devine, then used as… (read full character analysis)
+He is captured by Weston and Devine, then used as… read analysis of Dr. Elwin Ransom

-A renowned physicist and man of science who organizes the mission to Mars (Malacandra) and seeks to eliminate the “savage” beings he finds there so that humanity can colonize Mars and have another planet to… (read full character analysis)
+A renowned physicist and man of science who organizes the mission to Mars (Malacandra) and seeks to eliminate the “savage” beings he finds there so that humanity can colonize Mars and have another planet to… read analysis of Dr. Weston

-A businessman who works with Dr. Weston and an old schoolmate of Ransom’s, Devine is motivated only by greed and hopes to settle Mars (Malacandra) so that humans can take advantage of the deposits… (read full character analysis)
+A businessman who works with Dr. Weston and an old schoolmate of Ransom’s, Devine is motivated only by greed and hopes to settle Mars (Malacandra) so that humans can take advantage of the deposits… read analysis of Dick Devine

 Ransom’s first friend among the hrossa, an intelligent seal-like species on Malacandra.
-Like all hrossa, Hyoi deeply appreciates poetry and beauty, introducing Ransom to the hrossan ideal of death as the welcome completion of… (read full character analysis)
+Like all hrossa, Hyoi deeply appreciates poetry and beauty, introducing Ransom to the hrossan ideal of death as the welcome completion of… read analysis of Hyoi

 One of the pfifltriggi, a species on Malacandra that enjoys craftsmanship and stone work.
-Kanakaberaka carves Ransom’s portrait before Ransom meets Oyarsa, showing the idealization of this story that will be told after… (read full character analysis)
+Kanakaberaka carves Ransom’s portrait before Ransom meets Oyarsa, showing the idealization of this story that will be told after… read analysis of Kanakaberaka

 The supreme ruler and creator of the universe in Malacandran theology.
-The Old One does not have a corporeal body but lives everywhere in the heavens and watches over every living thing through his deputies… (read full character analysis)
+The Old One does not have a corporeal body but lives everywhere in the heavens and watches over every living thing through his deputies… read analysis of The Old One

 An older hross who helps Ransom learn the language of the hrossa.

 One of the sorns, the most scientifically-minded species on Malacandra, who helps Ransom continue his journey to answer the summons of Oyarsa.